FreeDiscovery/FreeDiscovery/README.rst

 Open Source Software for E-Discovery and Information Retrieval

-FreeDiscovery is build on top of existing machine learning libraries (e.g.  scikit-learn) and provides REST web services for information retrieval applications.
-In particular, it aims to benefit existing e-discovery platforms.
-At present, a variety of binary categorization, clustering and duplicate detection algorithms are supported.
-Work is underway on e-mail threading.
+FreeDiscovery is build on top of existing machine learning libraries (scikit-learn) and provides REST web services for information retrieval applications.
+It aims to benefit existing e-discovery platforms with a focus on the following functionality,

+- binary text categorization
+- document clustering
+- duplicate detection
+- e-mail threading (soon to be added).

-In addition, FreeDiscovery can be used as Python package and aims to expose methods with a scikit-learn compatible API.
+In addition, FreeDiscovery can be used as Python package and aims to expose a scikit-learn compatible API.

-The final release is expected for January 1, 2017, but we would very much appreciate feedback on existing categorization and clustering.
-Feel free to submit encountered issues to the issue tracker and send any comments to grossman@ir.cs.georgetown.edu.
+The first release is expected for January 1, 2017, but we would very much appreciate feedback on the existing functionality.
+Feel free to open new issues on Github or send any comments to grossman@ir.cs.georgetown.edu.

 For more information see the `documentation and API Reference <https://freediscovery.github.io/doc/dev/>`_.